-As the demand for cloud-based applications and bandwidth requirements continue to grow and branch offices expand, enterprises and service providers are reconsidering how wide area network (WAN) services should be deployed.
-MPLS (Multiprotocol Label Switching) and SD WAN (Software-Defined Wide Area Network) are two of the most paramount technologies deployed in WAN services.
-This post presents the pros and cons of each technology by comparing SD-WAN with MPLS in order to make you understand which one is the best for you.
+As the demand for cloud-based applications and bandwidth requirements continue to grow and branch offices expand, some enterprises and service providers begin to deploy wide area network (WAN) services.
+MPLS and SD-WAN are the two most important technologies in WAN services.
+This post will compare MPLS and SD-WAN to give you an idea of which technology is best for you.

-What Is MPLS?
-MPLS is a protocol for efficient network traffic flow between multiple locations.
+MPLS (Multiprotocol Label Switching) is a protocol for efficient network traffic flow between multiple locations.
 MPLS operates similarly on Ethernet switches and routers, sitting between layers 2 and layer 3 networks.
-MPLS uses labels for fast packets forwarding and routing within a network.
-In the MPLS network, the MPLS switch (typically Gigabit Ethernet switch and 10GB Ethernet switch) transfers data by popping off its label and sending the packet to the next switch label in the sequence.
+MPLS uses labels with important information so that traffic can be delivered to its destination without the need for in-depth packet analysis by routers.
+This enables fast packet forwarding and routing within a network, eliminating the inefficiencies of traditional Internet routing.
+In the MPLS network, the MPLS switch transfers data by popping off its label and sending the packet to the next switch label in the sequence.
 MPLS network provides customers with a method of prioritizing traffic, thus bringing a sense of traffic predictability within the network.
-This allows users to leverage a single network connection for multiple applications without impacting the desired performance for each of them.
+This allows users to leverage a single network connection for multiple applications, providing high-performance and reliable connectivity for critical application traffic.